 hence equality holds throughout, and this implies \eqref{pointwisedualeq}.

 If we have pointwise convergence $h_n(x) \to h(x)$ then the claim would have been a simple consequence of Fatou's lemma, but we do not know such a convergence a priori.
-But \cite{bnt} suggested a clever idea to handle this situation and let us carry out similar scheme in our $\R^d$ setting.
-To begin, first we recall \eqref{ineq}, that is
+But \cite{bnt} suggested a clever idea to handle this case and let us carry out a similar scheme in the current $\R^d$ setting.